 You can reschedule your post by editing the date and time that the post was published.
-Enter a later date (and time) and click Schedule.
+Enter a future date (and time) and click Schedule.

 Edit Post Status

-When you do this, the post will immediately be re-sent to your blog subscribers.
-However, the publication date and time will remain the same, so the post’s link and position in your timeline will stay unmodified.
+When you do this, the post will automatically be re-sent to your subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in the timeline will stay unmodified.

-Tip: If you want a republished post to show up first on your blog, you can just make it “sticky” …
+Tip: If you want a republished post to display first on your site, you can always make it “sticky” …

 Learn more about making posts sticky here:

-If you’ve scheduled a WP post to publish in the future, but then change your mind and decide to publish it immediately, simply head back to the Edit Post page for your scheduled post.
+If you’ve scheduled a post to publish in the future, but changed your mind and decide to publish it immediately, just go back to the Edit Post page for your scheduled post.